 - sun exposure

 In modern times Feng Shui also deals with the surroundings of a building [including streets and other buildings], its shape and landscaping, as well as with the colors and materials of the outside and inside of a space.
-Feng Shui rules can help find a site where family life is more likely to be harmonious, or a locale where a business is more likely to succeed.
+Above all, Feng Shui rules can help find a site where family life is more likely to be harmonious, or a locale where a business is more likely to succeed.

 A Chinese Saying